Ramon96/Project-tech-team8/README.md

 ```

 # Folder structure
-Your folder structure should look something like this
+Your folder structure should look something like this:
 ```
 Assets
  - ....png